jennherrarte/paramount-twitter-feed/README.md

 - Expanding media queries for more devices
 - Implement location for twitter users
 - Implement more consistent styling across homepage and show pages
+- I would love to remake this App using Python so that I can scrape data like user sentiment, etc.